 Your new vehicle comes with high-quality tires made by a leading tire manufacturer.
-If you ever have questions about your tire warranty and where to obtain service, see your GM Warranty booklet for details.
-For additional information refer to the tire manufacturer's booklet included with your vehicle.
+If you ever have questions about your tire warranty and where to obtain service, see your vehicle Warranty booklet for details.

 Poorly maintained and improperly used tires are dangerous.